Phase consistency test to identify type II strongly lensed gravitational wave signals using a single event: Simulated Signals

 \section{Simulated Signals}

 To test the ability of our model to recover offsets between the (2,2) mode and (3,3) mode, we inject \texttt{IMRPhenomXPHM} waveforms with a known phase offset into colored Gaussian noise with spectra representative of detector data from the LIGO~\cite{aLIGO:2020wna} and Virgo~\cite{Virgo:2022ysc} detectors during the third observing run to simulate a type II image.
+We use the same realization of the noise for all injections for simplicity.

-We focus on three parameters that impact the measurability of $\Delta \varphi$ -- the chirp mass $\mathcal{M}$, signal SNR (i.e. luminosity distance $d_L$), and the number of detectors used to analyze each signal.
+We focus on three parameters that impact the measurability of $\Delta \varphi$ -- the chirp mass $\mathcal{M}$, signal SNR (which we vary via the luminosity distance $D_L$), and the number of detectors used to analyze each signal.
+For all quoted SNRs, we use the H-L optimal SNR, defined as the sum in quadrature of the Hanford detector's SNR and the Livingston detector's SNR after matched filtering.
+We quote this SNR even in the cases in which we include Virgo, for the purposes of direct comparison.

 Our injection investigations can be split into two different SNR regimes: extremely high SNRs (SNR $\gtrsim$ 100)and ``typical'' SNRs (10 $\lesssim$ SNR $\lesssim$ 50).
+We examined 18 injections for high SNRs and 15 injections for the typical SNRs.
 Additional analysis details for the results in this section can be found in Appendix~\ref{app:details}.